AntSmith60/code-as-story/expo.md

 _(1, 0)continuum_:lexicographer.json: allows us to format and export our linguistic set as JSON

+_(5, 0)continuum_:lexicographer.os: allows us to detect if we are creating or updating the index TXT file

 ## KEY BEHAVIOURS

-_(149, 4)behaviour_:lexicographer.LEXICOGRAPHER.extract: Sifts through the entries for TEXTs to generate the semantics which are combined to lexicals to ppprovide our lexemes
+_(163, 4)behaviour_:lexicographer.LEXICOGRAPHER.extract: Sifts through the entries for TEXTs to generate the semantics which are combined to lexicals to ppprovide our lexemes

  On the extraction of meaning...